How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 What is the Role of a Social Security Disability Representative?

 There are different names for this role.
-Some individuals prefer to be known as disability advocates while the social security administration (SSA) uses the term "representative", most likely due to the fact that an applicant for SSDI (social security disability insurance) or SSI does not have to be represented by an attorney, but, instead, may choose to be represented by a non-attorney representative.
+Some individuals prefer to be known as disability advocates while the social security administration (SSA) uses the term "representative", most likely due to the fact that an applicant for SSDI (Social Security Disability insurance) or SSI does not have to be represented by an attorney, but, instead, may choose to be represented by a non-attorney representative.
 On that subject, two things should be mentioned:

 1. An applicant does not have to be represented at all, though this is usually unwise if the claim has progressed to the level of a disability hearing where the decision on the claim will be delivered by a federal judge.